Rivers

 Recent study highlights the need for careful consideration of ecological sustainability and water demands in large-scale hydrological projects Posted on 10 Oct, 2023 05:20 PM

 India is dealing with a growing water stress crisis brought on by things like climate change, population growth, pollution, and changes in land use.
-Currently, there are about 1400 cubic meters of water available per person, but by 2050, that number is predicted to fall to 1200 cubic meters.
+Currently, there are about 1400 cubic metres of water available per person, but by 2050, that number is predicted to fall to 1200 cubic metres.
 Already, a large portion of India is deemed to be water-stressed.

 River in India (Image: Rishav Saha, Wikimedia Commons, CC BY-SA 4.0 DEED)